 - Men below the age of 50 with high cholesterol level and other health issues should seek profession help for sure.

-- Men and women above the age of 50 have a little to worry about cholesterol level alone.
+- Men and women above the age of 50 have a little less to worry about cholesterol level alone.
 Of course, one must pay attention to other symptoms and assess the risk.

 - Female sex hormone (estrogen) seems to protect women from heart disease.
 Don’t mess with hormone therapies without proper guidance and professional consultation.